A use case for AI in logistics: The AI & Analytics Engine predicted regional trade-flow of competitors in useful time horizons for a trading company.

 - Greater speed in risk assessment by efficient pattern identification in data.

-- Increased automation, leading to reduction of resources required for manual tasks.
+- Increased automation, leading to a reduction of resources required for manual tasks.

 - Increased accuracy of identifying “good” vs. fraudulent transactions reducing false positives1, negative user experience, and downstream human intervention.